elinck/conservation_genetics/README.md

 ## Instructions

-*Note: BIOB480/BIO548 students will run analyses on MSU's [Tempest HPC](https://www.montana.edu/uit/rci/tempest/) Web interfaces.
-The following instructions are provided for local installation; they may not be error-free.*
+*Note: BIOB480/BIO548 students will access JupyterLab through MSU's [Tempest HPC](https://www.montana.edu/uit/rci/tempest/) Web interface.
+The following instructions are for installing the necessary software and packages locally.*

 1) Download SNP data from the study of your choice as a gzipped VCF file and label it in the format `species.vcf.gz`.